-Are you looking for bushwalking Brisbane North adventures in Moreton Bay Region which will take you off the beaten track and away from the weekend hiking crowds?
-If so, head to Northbrook Gorges located in the back country of Brisbane Forest Park in the Southern Section of D’Aguilar National Park for a day filled with fantastic hiking and rock pool swimming amidst beautiful scenery.
+Are you looking for bushwalking Brisbane North adventures in Moreton Bay which will take you off the beaten track?
+If so, head to Northbrook Gorges located in the back country of the Southern Section of D’Aguilar National Park for a day filled with fantastic hiking and rock pool swimming amidst beautiful scenery.

 This little-known and well-hidden hike is a must for anyone who loves bush-bashing and river bed walking interspersed with gorgeous gorges requiring swimming, as well as ankle-deep and waist high wading.

 There are several rock pools along the journey with the longest measuring about 15 to 20 metres.
 The highlight of this hike is the large, almost crystal clear, rock swimming pool, complete with a short waterfall, found in the second gorge.
 This large waterhole is shaded by the forest’s towering trees and the gorge’s tall walls so you should expect a refreshingly cool swim here.

 The Queensland Parks and Wildlife Service classify this walk as a walk in a remote area and that only fit, prepared, and experienced walkers with navigation skills should proceed.

 The majority of the Northbrook Gorges hike will take you over rocks, boulders, and rough & slippery terrain, making it best suited to fit and experienced hikers.

 You will need to rock hop, swim and make calculated steps on small stones so patience is required to experience the hike in its entirety.